Cptnjack/4883-MWSU-Mobile-Web-Programming/Quiz1-Grade.md

 6. Push your folder to your github repository.
 (MOST OF THE POINTS).

 Notice #5.
-It also needed placed on your server, so I could view it properly.
+Code needed placed on your server, so I could view it properly.